Libero Grassi: Refusal to pay pizzo

 In late 1990, Grassi began to refuse to pay, as did an estimated 50% of Palermo businesses.
 The extortionists demanded money "for their poor friends in jail" and threatened to kill him.
 On 10 January 1991, Grassi wrote an open letter in the Giornale di Sicilia, a Palermo daily, that began "Dear extortionist," in which he denounced the Mafia's demands for protection money and publicly announced his refusal to pay.
 The same day, he reported the names of his extortionists to the police, a move that resulted in five arrests in March.

 The morning after the letter was published, the Mayor of Palermo, the prosecutor, the colonel of the federal police, and the press showed up at his factory to show support.
 However, even after he got police protection, two strangers appeared who claimed to be health inspectors and threatened the workers once they were inside.
 Grassi became something of a national hero in Italy, a Sicilian businessman who stood up to the Mafia, after appearing on nationwide TV on 11 April 1991 (at Michele Santoro's Samarcanda on Rai Tre).

 However, instead of receiving solidarity from other shopkeepers and businesses for his refusal to pay protection money, he was criticised, gradually isolated, and accused of demolishing the image of the Palermo business world.
-In his interviews, he denounced the Mafia and also the way that many of his fellow businessmen seemed to shun him, and how even customers ceased to frequent his store in fear of being caught in the wrath of the Mafia whom Grassi was provoking with his stance.
+In his interviews, he denounced the Mafia and also the way that many of his fellow businessmen seemed to shun him, and how even customers ceased to frequent his store in fear of being caught in the wrath of the Mafia, which Grassi was provoking with his stance.
 Grassi stated in an interview:

 My colleagues have begun to attack me, saying that one should not wash dirty clothes in public.
 But in the meantime they continue to put up with it; because I know that they all pay.
 In my opinion, being intimidated and being collusive is the same thing.
 Some confess to giving in out of fear, others boast about having important strings to pull.
 These are very common attitudes; but I think that if everyone was ready to collaborate with the police and carabinieri, to report and to name names, this racketeering would not last long.